philoxnard/chrome_explorer/README.md

 * The way that new URLs are currently handled is very wonky.
 It attempts to take the IP address from whoever contacted the server, but it is currently replying with the IP address of localhost... which isn't right.
 This may right itself upon deployment, but it may not.
 For now, a dummy IP address (mine) will be hard-coded into the program to allow for testing and development.

-* Apparently Manifest V3 doesn't work with notification displays yet...
-Not super relevant, as the game still should run fine, this is just a QoL thing.
-There's a possible issue that the information isn't going to/from the right client/game instance, but I think its all structured properly.
-Once V3 is not broken, and once the game is live, this can be tested.
-See the stackoverflow page: Google Chrome Extensions v3 - Error in event handler: ReferenceError: Image is not defined

-* have the IP address be collected from flask request.addr not on client side

 ## General Structure

 When a user turns on the Chrome Explorer extension, it will start pinging the Phoxtrot server every time a new web address is visited (probably only listening on one tab to avoid confusion/errors).
 The server will take the URL and identify the domain name, which it will then check against a pre-made list of "Regions" such as Social Media, Video Streaming, News, Search Engine, etc. Much like how different regions of Pokemon have different Pokemon living in them, so too will the different Regions have different Phoxes lurking as potential encounters.